Avian botulism

 Avian botulism is a serious neuromuscular illness of birds caused by a toxin that is produced by the bacterium Clostridium botulinum.
 Avian botulism has been recognised as a major cause of mortality in wild-birds since the 1900s.

-The first outbreak in Australia occurred in 1938 — one of the earliest major reported die-offs of a large number of waterfowls.
+The first recorded outbreak in Australia occurred in 1938 — where major die-offs of a large number of waterfowls were reported.

 Botulism risks for humans and pets

-Humans can become sick from botulism typically by eating improperly canned or stored foods.
-Aside from this, humans and pets are primarily at risk only if they eat infected fish, birds or maggots.
+The most common way humans and pets can become sick from botulism is by eating improperly canned or stored foods.
+Aside from this, humans and pets are primarily at risk if they eat infected fish, birds or maggots.

 Contact a vet if you suspect your pet has been infected.